 She returned to George Watson’s College in 1983 to teach Economics and Modern Studies and in 1992 became a Fellow Commoner at Corpus Christi College, Cambridge whilst she undertook some academic research in politics.
 In 1998 she left teaching to work as Political Advisor to Sir Malcolm Rifkind and between autumn 2001 and autumn 2003 she was Head of the Chairman’s Office in Scottish Conservative Central Office.

 Outside politics, Liz is a keen sportswoman with particular interest in cricket and hill-walking.
-She won seven caps with the Scottish Ladies’ Cricket XI and is an official Munroist on account of her completing all of the 283 peaks in Scotland over 3,000ft.
+She won seven caps with the Scottish Ladies’ Cricket XI, is a former President of the Scottish Women’s Cricket Association, and is an official Munroist on account of her completing all of the 282 peaks in Scotland over 3,000ft.
 She has also taken part in several mountaineering expeditions to the Alps and Himalayas.

 Liz’s other interests include travel, photography, listening to classical music and cooking and writing (joint author of “Outdoor Adventures” published in October 2003 and the history of George Watson’s Ladies’ College published in autumn 2006).